luandro/geomania/TAILWIND_V4_MIGRATION_PLAN.md

 **6.2 Review Ring Usage**

-The default `ring` width changed from 3px to 1px:
+The default `ring-3` width changed from 3px to 1px:

 ```tsx
 {/* If you were using ring without a width, add -3 */}